Resources and links

 Primary Care and Public Health

-Your involvement with this campaign underscores how critical partnerships between Primary Care and Public Health are in order to improve the health of our communities.
+Your involvement with this campaign underscores how critical partnerships between Primary Care and Public Health are to improve the health of our communities.
 View this overview of how each—working together—create promote health as well as an illustration of community health at work.